 - Organising conferences and workshops – to stimulate networking and build a cooperative network of technicians and engineers from across East Africa.
-We are holding a National Conference in Kampala in January 2017 (supported by the Ministry, UNAMHE and NACME) to raise awareness, spread the work of the project and disseminate the benefits of having well structured training programmes, policies and guidelines and effective management structures.
+A National Conference was held in Kampala in January 2017 (supported by the Ministry, UNAMHE and NACME) to raise awareness, spread the work of the project and disseminate the benefits of having well structured training programmes, policies and guidelines and effective management structures.
 We also run regional workshops on a regular basis across Uganda.

 The project has successfully organised structured training programmes incorporating both local and international volunteers as trainers.
 A peer to peer mentorship and training scheme has also been established, with the technicians that joined the team earlier training their newer counterparts for sustainability.
 The technicians also visit each other in their peers’ hospitals that have been highlighted as outstanding in a particular field, for example workshop management, to learn new techniques.
 Currently the project manager is working on the development of accredited and structured continuous professional development for the technicians in conjunction with Makerere University and UNAMHE.

 Currently, all 16 of the technicians keep up-to-date logs of their work, generate monthly reports and have done inventories of the equipment in their facilities.
 The technicians have greatly improved their way of reporting, their techniques and their approach to work.
 The project has been instrumental in changing the work ethic of the technicians; it has helped to build their confidence in repairing and seeking for assistance through consulting and sharing information with colleagues.
 The technicians are now more passionate in their work, sharing and solving problems together, and are more involved in the planning and procurement processes within their facilities.